arham12k/arham12k/README.md

 I have completed relevant certifications in frontend development to further enhance my skills:

-- Certification in JavaScript Fundamentals
+- Certification in JavaScript
 - Certification in React Development
 - Certification in Responsive Web Design
 - Certification in C#
+- Certification in Project Management

 # 📍 Goals